• Home

 PICTURE #7Here, I have changed the setup, so that I can install the rear guard screw into the receiver, turn it with an inch pounds torque wrench, and get a reading on how much the receiver bends.

+PICTURE #8Here I am applying 4 inch lbs. of torque to the rear guard screw.
 Yes, just 4 inch lbs. of torque is all that was necessary to bend the receiver .030" or almost exactly the same amount as with the 50 lb. pull shown in picture #6.

 PICTURE #9Here, I am trying to provide a better view of the 4 in. lbs. = .030 on the dial just as described in Picture #8.

 WITH ANY NORMAL AMOUNT OF GUARD SCREW TORQUE, YOUR REMINGTON RECEIVER WILL BEND IN ORDER TO CONFORM TO THE BEDDING SURFACE WHICH SUPPORTS IT.
+THIS IS BACKWARDS.
+THE BEDDING SURFACE IN THE STOCK MUST BE MADE TO CONFORM TO THE RECEIVER.

 This is easily done because, "Bed Heads" Aluminum Pillars feature an installation process which places almost no bending pressure on the receiver as they are being installed.
+By the way, 5 in. lbs. of guard screw torque equals 100 lbs. of clamping force.
+30 in. lbs. of guard screw torque equals 600 lbs. of clamping force.
+65 in. lbs. of guard screw torque equals 1300 lbs. of clamping force.
+You can verify these clamping force values at: Engineer's Edge.

 In the previous photos, I am trying to illustrate how sensitive the Remington, and other receivers are to very small amounts of guard screw torque.
 The guard screw threads are very efficient in converting a small amount of rotational torque into enough clamping force to easily overpower your action's ability to resist.As you see, the receiver is very easy to bend.
 This is why we need the receiver support provided by aluminum pillars, and a pillar installation process which places very little pressure on the receiver while the pillars are being epoxied into place.People who, with no other preparation, spread some epoxy into the bedding area of a stock, and then apply 10 to 20 in. lbs. of torque to the guard screws in order to seat the barreled action into this fresh bed of epoxy, have just pulled the receiver right back into the same stressed position, which has been the problem all along.